 That’s not a bad haul and by no means were we disappointed.
 We saw at least one of every animal we hoped to see so it’s hard to complain about that (a few more grizzlies wouldn’t have hurt though).

 Since you can’t drive beyond mile 15 in a private vehicle, buses are the best way to see as much of the park as possible in a day.
 If you don’t feel the need to pay a premium for a naturalist, then the green shuttle buses will do just fine.
 Also, if eleven hours seems too long, you don’t have to buy a ticket all the way out to Wonder Lake.
 We would certainly recommend going all the way to Wonder Lake, but if not, you should at least go to Eielson Visitor Center otherwise you’ll miss out on the best views.
 While we treated the shuttle as a glorified North American safari, you can also just use it to get dropped off anywhere you want in the park.
-Since there aren’t many marked trails in Denali, many hikers have the shuttles drop them off on the side of the road and they hike out from there.
+Since there aren’t many marked trails in Denali, many hikers have the shuttles drop them off on the side of the road and they hike out into the vast Denali backcountry from there.
 Just make sure to pack a lunch because food isn’t provided and you can’t buy food anywhere beyond the park entrance.
 If you have a few days in Denali, taking a ride on the bus should definitely be how you spend one of those days.